 The affect of the law is that children identified as exceptional have a qualified right to be educated in regular classrooms.
 If the school district believes or decides that your child should not be educated in a regular class, it has the duty to show why a regular class education is not possible.

 The Education Act also states that parents of children under the age of 19 can appeal “placement” decisions of the school district regarding their children.
 Decisions about placement can mean decisions about classes, programs, services, and schools.
 Appeals provide an important way to challenge decisions that deny opportunities for a child to be educated in regular classes.

-It is extremely important to remember that the physical presence of your child in a regular class does not necessary mean that he or she is included.
+It is extremely important to remember that the physical presence of your child in a regular class does not necessarily mean that they are included.
 Your school district and local school may be following the law by allowing your child to be in a regular class.
 They may not, however, be doing more to ensure that your child actively participates in the classroom, is learning appropriate material, and has opportunities to be involved with other children.
 Having rights and being educated in regular classrooms is only the beginning.
 Ensuring that all children are active members of their classrooms and schools, and are learning, will require personal commitment and effort of the part of many people.